Welcome to Brackenhurst Baptist Church on the web!

 We strive to be thoroughly biblical in our worship.
 We believe that God should be worshipped in the way that he has prescribed.
 The first commandment (Exodus 20:3) is to worship only the one, true God.
 The second commandment (Exodus 20:4–6) is to worship him only in the way that he has prescribed.

 Throughout Scripture, those who have sought to worship God in an unauthorised way have suffered his judgement.
 While the Bible nowhere gives us a precise order of service for corporate worship, biblical corporate worship should involve several elements.

-- The Word must be read.
+- The word must be read.
 Scripture commends the public reading of Scripture when the church gathers for worship.
 In each service, a particular passage of Scripture is read publicly to the congregation.
-This is separate from the text to be preached, which is read aloud by the pastor before the sermon.
-We read systematically through the Scriptures—during the morning service from the New Testament, and during the evening service from the Old Testament.
+We read systematically through the New Testament during the morning service, with more thematic Scripture readings in the evening.

-- The Word must be preached.
+- The word must be preached.
 The style of preaching is expository.
 Our pastor-teacher preaches systematically (verse by verse, passage by passage) through books of the Bible.
-Church members and regular visitors can normally anticipate the passage to be preached, for it is typically the one immediately after the text that was preached the preceding week.
-Often, though not always, brief children’s talks form part of the worship service, during which one of our pastors invites all children in the congregation to the front for a brief lesson, usually related to the message that will soon be preached.
+Church members and regular visitors can normally anticipate the passage to be preached: It is typically the one immediately after the text that was preached the preceding week.